-A Genuine 1893-S Morgan Dollar
+Counterfeit Coin Detection – A Genuine 1893-S Morgan Dollar

 When verifying the authenticity of a rare date coin, there’s a very good place to start your examination: the date.
 Most valuable US coins are rare issues of a coin type that was produced for many years.
 Unfortunately, when it comes to key date coins, it’s not unusual to encounter a common date example that has been fraudulently altered to make it appear to be a rare coin.
 That’s exactly what happened to this altered date 1893-S dollar.

-Detail of the date of an authentic 1893-S Morgan Dollar (left) and thealtered example (right).
+Detail of the date of an authentic 1893-S Morgan Dollar (left) and the altered example (right).

 The last digit is roughly shaped.
 The upper right portion of the 3 is straight where it should be curved.
 The middle tine is large and intrusive.
 The bulbous endings of the three are heavy and outsized – compare them with the graceful and diminutive terminus at the foot of the 9.
 It’s all just wrong and tells us that this digit has been altered.
 It’s not a real 1893-S.